 Have you ever heard atheists refer to God as the magical sky wizard?
 Who am I kidding?
 Of course, you have.
 It’s an internet atheist staple.
 But since it’s so common, let’s try and steelman their ridicule and understand what they’re trying to say.
-Erik ManningErik is a Reasonable Faith Chapter Director located in Cedar Rapids, Iowa.
-He’s a former freelance baseball writer and the co-owner of a vintage and handmade decor business with his wife, Dawn.
-He is passionate about the intersection of apologetics and evangelism.
+Erik ManningErik is the creative force behind the YouTube channel Testify, which is an educational channel built to help inspire people’s confidence in the text of the New Testament and the truth of the Christian faith.

 Raise your hand if you’ve ever had this experience: You’ve learned a thing or two about the cosmological argument or the design argument.
 You eagerly share it with a friend of yours who doesn’t believe in God, and they accept all the premises.
 But they aren’t moved.
 They’ll reply with something like: “Even if these arguments work, they don’t prove enough.
 They show there was a first cause of the universe or a designer, but that is a far cry from the God of traditional theism.”
 Or they might say “well, that doesn’t prove that the first cause or designer was Jesus or Yahweh.
 Try harder.”
 How do you respond to that?
 This reply is at least as … Read more